isomerpages/nparks-naturekakis/_nature-kakis-network/Programmes and Activities.md

 <section>
 <h3 class="w3-border-bottom w3-border-light-grey w3-padding-16">City in Nature Activities for Nature Kakis to Participate in</h3>
 <img src="/images/Brochure/Nature_Kakis_Brochure_A4_2Feb2024_latest.png">
-<br></section>
+<br><br></section>

 <section>
 <h5>Biodiversity &amp; Wildlife</h5>
 			<img align="top" src="/images/BioD%20&amp;%20wildlife/BioDandWildlife__1__Resized.jpg">
 			<p align="justify">Engage in biodiversity watches, webinars, and wildlife management efforts with fellow residents and nature groups.
 Singapore's rich biodiversity, comprising a wide range of plants and animals, is showcased through engaging communities in walks, neighbourhood projects, and outreach activities.
 Nature Kakis help communities appreciate the island's diverse wildlife.
-Explore how they have embraced the wild side <a rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/citizen-science-nk">here</a>!<br></p></section>
+Explore how they have embraced the wild side <a rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/citizen-science-nk">here</a>!<br><br></p></section>

 <section>
 <h5>Community Animals</h5>
 			<img align="top" src="/images/Community%20animals/cam2dog_Resized.jpg">
-<p align="justify">Engage residents on responsible pet ownership, assist or organise pet-related events and help to encourage stewardship in the responsible care and management of cats and dogs in our community. <br>Click <a rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/community-animals">here</a> to find out more.<br></p></section>
+<p align="justify">Nature Kakis are involved in managing community animal care, improving pet welfare, and reaching out to pet owners in their neighbourhood.
+They engage residents on responsible pet ownership, assist or organise pet-related events, and help to encourage stewardship in the responsible care and management of cats and dogs in our community.
+Read more about their pet projects here.<a rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/community-animals">here</a> to find out more.<br><br></p></section>